annotation/stam-tools/docs/fromxml.md

 ### annotationdata

 This is a list of tables that specifies the actual data or body for the annotation.
 These are the key/value pairs of which we can have an arbitrary number per annotation.
-We assume you're familiar with the STAM's concept of *AnnotationData* concept and how it relates to annotations.
+We assume you're familiar with the STAM's concept of *AnnotationData*  and how it relates to annotations.
 If not, read up on it [here](https://github.com/annotation/stam#class-annotationdata).

 `annotationdata` takes the following fields, most of them are [templates](#Templating_language) and allow you to refer to XML attributes and other nodes in the XML input document:

 * `set` (template) - The STAM dataset for the annotationdata.
-Use an URI if exporting to W3C Web Annotations later.
+Use a URI if exporting to W3C Web Annotations later.
 If not set, the global `default_set` will be used.
 * `key` (template) - The STAM key, e.g. some property name as you want it to appear in the output.
 * `value` (any type) - The value for the annotationdata.
 You can use any type here, including tables/maps/lists, note that all strings (at any depth) are interpreted as templates.
 * `skip_if_missing` (boolean) - If undefined variables are used in the template, silently skip this annotation data.
 Do not raise an error.
-* `allow_empty_value` (boolean) - Even if the value if an empty string, allow that as a valid value.
+* `allow_empty_value` (boolean) - Even if the value is an empty string, allow that as a valid value.

 A common situation is to copy from an XML attribute to STAM annotationdata, for example: